Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 Hair masks can be used instead of regular conditioner, and you can use double if your hair is particularly dry or damaged.
 But be careful not to overdo it, as too much application can weigh down your strands.
 It is best to run your fingers through your hair and leave it on for 10 to 15 minutes before rinsing.

 Hair oils are a little trickier because they can be used on wet or dry hair.
-If you do not intend to use heat styling, now is the time to apply them because your hair will absorb the best ingredients.
+If you do not intend to use heat styling, now is the time to apply them because your hair will absorb the ingredients the best.
 However, if you intend to heat-style, stop.
 Applying it right now will effectively fry your strands, making them more vulnerable to damage.

 Hair care: Final thoughts